-- 2. Click \bigcirc in the upper left corner to select the desired region and project. - 3.
+- 1. Log in to the management console. - 2.
+Click 🔍 in the upper left corner to select the desired region and project. - 3.
 Click in the upper left corner and choose Management & Deployment > Cloud Trace Service.
 The CTS console is displayed. - 4.
-Choose Tracker List in the navigation pane on the left.
+Choose Tracker List in the left navigation pane.